mradul-001/BlockMeOut/readme.md

 - `options.html`: HTML file for the options page where users can manage the blocklist.
 - `options.css`: CSS file for styling the options page.
 - `options.js`: JavaScript file for handling the options page logic.
-- `blocked_bg.jpg`: Background image used in the modal display.
-- `logo1.png`: Logo image used in the popup interface.